Univision: 2020s

-In February 2020, Searchlight Capital Partners, LP (“Searchlight”), a global private investment firm, and ForgeLight LLC (“ForgeLight”), an operating and investment company focused on the media and consumer technology sectors, acquired 64% ownership stake of Univision, Televisa to maintain its 36% stake in Univision, and appointed former Viacom EVP and CFO Wade Davis as its CEO.
+In February 2020, Searchlight Capital Partners, LP ("Searchlight"), a global private investment firm, and ForgeLight LLC ("ForgeLight"), an operating and investment company focused on the media and consumer technology sectors, acquired 64% ownership stake of Univision, Televisa to maintain its 36% stake in Univision, and appointed former Viacom EVP and CFO Wade Davis as its CEO.
 The US federal government approved the foreign acquisition under specific conditions around safeguards of personal identifiable information of US consumers.

+In March 2020, Univision launched in Latin America (excluding Mexico) replacing the panregional feed of Unicable.

 In April 2021, Televisa announced that their ownership stake in Univision would increase to 45% and would merge its media, content, and production assets with Univision, creating its new parent company TelevisaUnivision.

 In November 2021, Univision reacquired local stations in Tampa, Florida, Orlando, Florida and Washington, D.C., from affiliate operator Entravision.

 On September 27, 2023, Univision co-hosted the second Republican primary debate, alongside Fox Business and Rumble, from the Ronald Reagan Presidential Library in Simi Valley, California, with its anchor, Ilia Calderón, serving as a moderator alongside Stuart Varney and Dana Perino.

 On November 7, 2023, TelevisaUnivision CEO Wade Davis, as well as TelevisaUnivision Mexico co-CEOs Bernardo Gómez Martínez and Alfonso de Angoitia Noriega, met with former President Donald Trump at his residence in Mar-a-Lago.
 And on November 9, the network aired a special hourlong exclusive interview with him, with Enrique Acevedo of N+ as the interviewer.
-Due to a new unannounced policy prohibiting opposition advertising in single candidate interviews, the network abruptly canceled President Joe Biden’s campaign ads which were set to air on network affiliates in Nevada, Arizona, Pennsylvania, and Florida during the Trump interview.
-The network also canceled a scheduled response with Maca Casado, Biden’s Hispanic media director, which was set to air after the Trump interview.
-In the days following the interview, Univision’s most prominent news anchor, León Krauze, left the network after 13 years of working with them, prompting many to believe that his departure was due to the way that Univision handled the Trump interview.
-The Washington Post reported that Jared Kushner, Trump’s son-in-law, helped arrange the event and was in the room with the TelevisaUnivision executive.
-Well-known Latino artists and activists like political commentator and co-host of The View Ana Navarro and comedian, actor and host of The Daily Show John Leguizamo have been taking to social media to encourage people to boycott Univision due to the gracious tone of the interview, the softball questions asked during the interview, and the lack of follow-up questions, with some even calling Univision “MAGAvision”.
-More than 80 organizations, including prominent Latino groups such as the Mexican American Legal Defense and Educational Fund (MALDEF), America’s Voice and the Coalition for Humane Immigrant Rights, signed an open letter to Davis and other TelevisaUnivision executives, sharply criticizing the interview.
+Due to a new unannounced policy prohibiting opposition advertising in single candidate interviews, the network abruptly canceled President Joe Biden's campaign ads which were set to air on network affiliates in Nevada, Arizona, Pennsylvania, and Florida during the Trump interview.
+The network also canceled a scheduled response with Maca Casado, Biden's Hispanic media director, which was set to air after the Trump interview.
+In the days following the interview, Univision's most prominent news anchor, León Krauze, left the network after 13 years of working with them, prompting many to believe that his departure was due to the way that Univision handled the Trump interview.
+The Washington Post reported that Jared Kushner, Trump's son-in-law, helped arrange the event and was in the room with the TelevisaUnivision executive.
+Well-known Latino artists and activists like political commentator and co-host of The View Ana Navarro and comedian, actor and host of The Daily Show John Leguizamo have been taking to social media to encourage people to boycott Univision due to the gracious tone of the interview, the softball questions asked during the interview, and the lack of follow-up questions, with some even calling Univision "MAGAvision".
+More than 80 organizations, including prominent Latino groups such as the Mexican American Legal Defense and Educational Fund (MALDEF), America's Voice and the Coalition for Humane Immigrant Rights, signed an open letter to Davis and other TelevisaUnivision executives, sharply criticizing the interview.